dudezilla/modular_git_template/README.md

    python template.py
    ```

-   Replace `script_name.py` with the name of your Python file if changed.
+   Replace `template.py` with the name of your Python file if changed.
+   But you must have a repos_config.json file to describe submodules.

 ### 3. Script Functions